olaviinha/PHP-Telegram-Bot/README.md

 # PHP Telegram Bot core

-Extremely simple PHP Telegram bot core setup & example
+Minimalistic PHP Telegram bot core setup & example

 1. Create a new bot in Telegram using [@BotFather](https://t.me/BotFather) (Telegram's own official bot for that purpose).
 2. @BotFather will provide you a token.
 Place token in the PHP file.